Our work with children

 Faraja ensures that our services reach children and their families as they go through this difficult time by providing practical and emotional support.
 The below gives you a snapshot of 3 ways we do this:

 Craft for Cure enables these kids a welcome distraction from treatments, the chance to hang out with fun people and just get to be kids for an afternoon.
+Art therapy is used to demystify complicated terms like chemotherapy and as an outlet to deal with the side effects of cancer treatment.

 Through Providing Life-Saving Treatments

-Milk and Fruit Donations- Every Wednesday and Friday
+Milk and Fruit Donations- Every Friday

 Special One-Off Projects